 Each room can have a built-in floor vent near the outside walls to let cool air back to into fireplace.
 Through this process of convection, your rooms can stay warm and cozy.
 You can also add extra insulation on your walls to prevent heat from escaping as much as possible.

 Even better, as one of our readers suggested, would be to consider a wood-fired boiler or woodstove or a supplemental solar heater as seen in the video below:

 If you need to cool down, you can install a skylight that can be opened in the morning to let the cool air in.
 It doesn’t cost a lot of money.
 Plus, it can give you additional lighting in the day as well as a nice view at night.

 Even without electricity, you are still left with a lot of options.
 If you want to go old school, you can use a wood stove.
-But if you want something more modern, you could always use a propane gas stove.
+But if you want something more advanced, you could always use a propane gas stove.

 And without your electrical appliances, food preparation can be done manually.
 Doing them by hand may not be as fast or as easy, but you can still get the job done.